animify/Prowl/README.md

-# Prowl
+# ProwlJS
-Modal plugin for jQuery
+ProwlJS is an extensively customisable plugin for jQuery.

--- Under development
+Let's get [setup](https://github.com/Aotik/Prowl/wiki/Setup), it only takes a few minutes.

+###### Licensed under the MIT License.